-- 4.3.14 The following shall be submitted to the MFSA within four months of the Accounting Reference Date: - (a) audited annual financial statements prepared in accordance with International Financial Reporting Standards, including the auditor's report; - (b) the auditors' management letter; - (c) the Annual Financial Return submitted in accordance with 4.3.20 (g) of these Pension Rules; and, - (d) the auditor's report prepared in accordance with 4.3.29 of these Pension Rules. - 4.3.15 The Service Provider shall prepare an Interim Financial Return, in the form set out in the Annexes of Appendix I to these Pension Rules at dates three, six and nine months after the Accounting Reference Date.
+4.3.14 The Service Provider shall prepare an Interim Financial Return, in the form set out in Appendix I of Part E of these Pension Rules at dates three, six and nine months after the Accounting Reference Date.
 In the event of a change to the Accounting Reference Date, the dates for the preparation of the Interim Financial Return shall be agreed with the MFSA.

-- 4.3.16 The unaudited Interim Financial Return and the Annual Financial Return shall be submitted to the MFSA within one month of the date up to which it has been prepared.
-It shall be signed by at least two directors or any other persons authorised to sign by way of a Board Resolution (a certified copy of which shall be provided to MFSA). - 4.3.17 The Service Provider shall in each year prepare an Annual Financial Return in the form set out in Appendix I of these Pension Rules signed by at least two directors or any other persons authorised to sign by way of a Board Resolution (a certified copy of which shall be provided to MFSA). - 4.3.18 The Annual Financial Return shall be submitted to the MFSA within one month of the Accounting Reference Date. - 4.3.19 The Service Provider shall prepare and submit such additional financial returns as the MFSA may require. - 4.3.20 The Service Provider shall be responsible for the correct compilation of the financial returns.
+- 4.3.15 The unaudited Interim Financial Return and the Annual Financial Return shall be submitted to the MFSA within one month of the date up to which it has been prepared.
+It shall be signed by at least two directors or any other persons authorised to sign by way of a Board Resolution (a certified copy of which shall be provided to MFSA). - 4.3.16 The Service Provider shall in each year prepare an Annual Financial Return in the form set out in Appendix I of these Pension Rules signed by at least two directors or any other persons authorised to sign by way of a Board Resolution (a certified copy of which shall be provided to MFSA). - 4.3.17 The Annual Financial Return shall be submitted to the MFSA within one month of the Accounting Reference Date. - 4.3.18 Audited annual financial statements prepared in accordance with International Financial Reporting Standards, together with a copy of the auditors' management letter and the auditors' report shall be submitted to the MFSA within four months of the Accounting Reference Date. - 4.3.19 The Service Provider shall prepare and submit such additional financial returns as the MFSA may require. - 4.3.20 The Service Provider shall be responsible for the correct compilation of the financial returns.
 The nature and content of the financial returns shall be as follows: - (a) they shall be in the form set out in Appendix I of these Pension Rules; - (b) they shall be in agreement with the underlying accounting records; - (c) accounting policies shall be consistent with those adopted in the audited annual financial statements and shall be consistently applied.
-These accounting policies should adequately cater for the following: - amounts in respect of items representing assets or income may not be offset against amounts in respect of items representing liabilities or expenditure, as the case may be, or vice versa, unless duly authorised by the MFSA; and - ii. balances representing money and/or assets held/ controlled by the Service Provider on behalf of the Scheme or Retirement Fund must not form part of the Service Provider's Balance Sheet. - (d) information to be included in the financial returns shall be prepared in accordance with International Financial Reporting Standards;
+These accounting policies should adequately cater for the following: - i. amounts in respect of items representing assets or income may not be offset against amounts in respect of items representing liabilities or expenditure, as the case may be, or vice versa, unless duly authorised by the MFSA; and - ii. balances representing money and/or assets held/ controlled by the Service Provider on behalf of the Scheme or Retirement Fund must not form part of the Service Provider's Balance Sheet. - (d) information to be included in the financial returns shall be prepared in accordance with International Financial Reporting Standards;

-- (e) investments shall be included in the Balance Sheet at valuations arrived at in accordance with the provisions of International Financial Reporting Standards: - (f) financial returns shall not be misleading as a result of the misrepresentation or omission or miscalculation of any material item; - (g) where the Annual Financial Return has been submitted before the relevant audited annual financial statements have been produced it shall be updated to reflect the information in the audited statements and submitted to the MFSA together with the audited annual financial statements.
+- (e) investments shall be included in the Balance Sheet at valuations arrived at in accordance with the provisions of International Financial Reporting Standards; - (f) financial returns shall not be misleading as a result of the misrepresentation or omission or miscalculation of any material item; - where the Annual Financial Return has been submitted before the relevant audited annual financial statements have been produced it shall be updated to reflect the information in the audited statements and submitted to the MFSA together with the audited annual financial statements.